The Disadvantages of Spreadsheets: Teamwork

 When working with spreadsheets, you also have to keep in mind, that no spreadsheet has only one copy, but several.
 And you might think you have the most ingenious way of storing the files, making errors impossible to occur, but take my word for it – it’s a problem just waiting to happen.

-You may be a small or a big company, local or international, it still means your entire organisation, is one big team.
+You may be a small or a big company, local or international, it still means your entire organization, is one big team.
 Keeping that in mind, why not use a tool that keeps all the collaborators in mind.

 Next week I’ll write about scalability.